tldr-pages/tldr/README.md

 ## Similar projects

 - [Command Line Interface Pages](https://github.com/command-line-interface-pages)
-  allows you to write standardized help pages for CLI, directories and configs.
+  allows you to write standardized help pages for CLI, directories, and configs.

 - [Cheat](https://github.com/cheat/cheat)
-  allows you to create and view interactive cheatsheets on the command-line.
+  allows you to create and view interactive cheatsheets on the command line.
   It was designed to help remind *nix system administrators of options for commands that they use frequently, but not frequently enough to remember.